irenekb/RRI-3D/README.md

 ### <code> RNAdesign.py </code> <a id="RNAblueprint"></a>
   <div>
   Design RNA sequences for two specific secondary structures with RNAblueprint.<br />
-  RNAblueprint is a library to sample sequences that are compatible with multiple structure constraints.
-This allows us to generate multi-stable RNAs, i.e. RNAs that switch between multiple predefined structures.<br />
+  RNAblueprint is a library for designing sequences that are compatible with multiple structural constraints.
+This allows us to generate multi-stable RNAs, i.e. RNAs that switch between several pre-defined structures.<br />
-  The main function performs a simple optimization procedure using simulated annealing.
+  The main function performs a simple optimization using simulated annealing.
-  The crucial part is the objective() function, which is designed such that it becomes minimal when the Boltzmann ensemble is dominated by the two target structures.<br />
+  The crucial part is the objective() function, which is now designed such that it becomes minimal when the Boltzmann ensemble is dominated by the two target structures.<br />